lloydshark/google-app-engine-clojure/README.md

 - Figwheel Main
 - Standard Google App Engine Tooling

+Plus bidi for server side routing, re-frame and soda-ash on the front end some basic usage of the Datastore to make the example app slightly more real.

 #### How To

 - Build and Deploy a release to app engine

+This will perform a "release" build and then use the cloud cli to deploy it to app engine.
+Make sure you edit app-engine-deploy.properties to set your application id.

 ```./scripts/build-and-deploy-release.sh```